WhaddaMakers/RPi-smart-mirror-tutorial/README.md

 We used a 24 inch LED monitor from LVC.
 But any monitor with a HDMI input will work!

 2. **Two way mirror glass**
 The glass is custom made and has a translucency of about 35%.
 The borders of the mirror are opaque.
-The Technical drawing for this glass can be downloaded here [Two-way mirror.pdf](https://github.com/WhaddaMakers/RPi-smart-mirror-tutorial/blob/main/Two-way%20mirror.pdf)
+The Technical drawing for this glass can be downloaded here [Two-way mirror.pdf](https://github.com/WhaddaMakers/RPi-smart-mirror-tutorial/blob/main/Two-way%20mirror.pdf).
+A very nice and easy way to get some 2 way mirror glass is here: https://www.pyrasied.nl/en/product/spy-mirror/.
+You just have fill in the dimensions
 **PAY ATTENTION:** the dimensions of the glass are based on the LED monitor we use!
 Be sure to adjust them to your monitor.

 3. **Aluminium backplate**
-The backplate is custom made, the technical drawing and production files can be downloaded Here:[Aluminium backplate files](https://github.com/WhaddaMakers/RPi-smart-mirror-tutorial/tree/main/Aluminium%20Backplate).
+The backplate is custom made, the technical drawing and production files can be downloaded Here: [Aluminium backplate files](https://github.com/WhaddaMakers/RPi-smart-mirror-tutorial/tree/main/Aluminium%20Backplate).
 It has multiple purposes as mentioned before, here is a detailed list:
   - Concealment for the wires and electronics like the Raspberry Pi, infrared sensors, motion sensor, power supply, connector board
   - Easy wall mounting in landscape or portrait orientation
   - Brackets with threaded holes, so you can customize the sides of your mirror in any material like wood, metal, plastic…..
 Max. thickness of the material should be: 10mm.